-This information explains sperm collection by testicular sperm extraction (TESE) at Memorial Sloan Kettering Cancer Center (MSK) and how you can prepare for the procedure.
+This information will help you prepare for your sperm collection by testicular sperm extraction (TESE) procedure at Memorial Sloan Kettering (MSK).

-TESE is a procedure to collect sperm directly from the testes.
-It is done if there are no sperm found in the semen.
+TESE is a procedure to collect sperm directly from your testes.
+It’s done if there are no sperm found in your semen, the milky white substance where sperm live.
 You may have this procedure because:

-- Your testes are not making enough sperm to find in your semen.
+- Your testes aren’t making enough sperm in your semen.

 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
-Talk with your doctor about which medications are safe for you.
+Talk with your healthcare provider about which medications are safe for you to stop taking.

-If you develop any illness (fever, cold, sore throat, or flu) before your procedure, please call the doctor who scheduled it for you.
-After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the doctor on call for your doctor.pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+If you develop any illness (fever, cold, sore throat, or flu) before your procedure, call the healthcare provider who scheduled it for you.
+After , during the weekend, and on holidays, call 212-639-2000 and ask for the healthcare provider on call for your healthcare provider.

 The Day of Your Procedure

-- Do not put on any lotions, creams, powders, deodorant, makeup, or perfumes.
+- Don’t put on any lotions, creams, powders, deodorant, makeup, or cologne.

 - Remove any jewelry, including body piercings.